louisadamian/louisadamian.com/resume/comcast_nbcuniversal.md

 - "Designed system architecture"
 - "Tested and selected sensors"
 - "Developed software signal processing"
-- "Evaluated contractors and vendors for in-home health monitoring device."
+- "Evaluated contractors and vendors for in-home health monitoring device"
-- "Focused on computer vision, radar, and sensor fusion for fall detection and monitoring user’s actives of daily living."
+- "Focused on computer vision, radar, and sensor fusion for fall detection and monitoring user’s actives of daily living"
 ---